StreetScout

 Where is Rutherglen?

-Rutherglen is a suburb of Victoria, Australia.
+Rutherglen is a suburb of Victoria, Australia, in the Indigo local government area.

 What is the population of Rutherglen?